koenderks/aRtsy/README.md

 #### Flow fields

-This artwork implements the algorithm described in Tyler Hobbs' blog post [Flow fields](https://tylerxhobbs.com/essays/2020/flow-fields).
-It works by creating a grid of angles and letting points flow through this field.
-The angles can be set manually or according to the predictions of a supervised learning method trained on randomly generated data.
+This artwork implements a version of the algorithm described in the blog post [Flow Fields](https://tylerxhobbs.com/essays/2020/flow-fields) by Tyler Hobbs.
+It works by creating a grid of angles and determining how these points will flow through this field.
+The angles in the field can be set manually or according to the predictions of a supervised learning method trained on randomly generated data.

 <p align="center">
   <img src='https://github.com/koenderks/aRtsy/raw/development/png/flows/2021-09-24.png' width='270' height='270'>